Emmanuel Rivera Player Props: Diamondbacks vs. Reds

 Emmanuel Rivera At The Plate

-- In 5.8% of his games this year, he has hit a long ball, and 1.6% of his trips to the plate.
+- He has hit a long ball in three games this year (5.7%), leaving the park in 1.5% of his trips to the dish.

-- In 32.7% of his games this year, Rivera has had at least one RBI.
-He's picked up more than one in 7.7% and driven in three or more of his team's runs in one contest.
+- In 17 games this year (32.1%), Rivera has picked up an RBI, and in four of those games (7.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.